 Challenge

-EDC’s Children’s Safety Network (CSN) provides training and technical assistance to all U.S. state and jurisdiction health departments on evidence-based practices to prevent injuries, stop violence, and promote the well-being of children and youth.
-Nationwide, CSN’s tools, trainings, and technical assistance are building capacity to safeguard young people.
+EDC’s Children’s Safety Network (CSN) provides training and technical assistance (TA) to all U.S. state and jurisdiction health departments on evidence-based practices to prevent injuries, stop violence, and promote the well-being of children and youth.
+Nationwide, CSN’s resources and TA are building capacity to safeguard infants, children, and adolescents.

 Key Activities

-CSN guides public health professionals in using research, data, and quality improvement to protect young people and advance safety.
+CSN guides public health professionals in using research, data, and quality improvement to protect young people, advance safety, and promote health equity.
 CSN’s recent activities include the following:

 Impact